 —President Anthony R. Ivins of the First Presidency said that the lost Ten Tribes were in the British Isles, “where we have always known them to be.”

-—Authorities have taught that children who die in infancy will be reared to adulthood in the celestial kingdom by their earthly parents.
-(This teaching is greatly complicated by the fact that the church also teaches that most earthly parents are not bound for celestial glory.)
+—Authorities have taught that children who die in infancy will be reared to adulthood in the celestial kingdom.
+(This teaching is greatly complicated by the fact that the church also teaches that most earthly parents are not bound for celestial glory and by the fact that some worthy parents do not die until 90 years or more after their child died, leaving us to wonder if the child remained a child for all those decades.)

 —President David O. McKay told a 1961 general conference audience that the church was “grieved and shocked” that the U.S. Supreme Court refused to allow federal and state governments to make belief in God a requirement for all officeholders.
 He and others favored requiring prayer in public schools.